gmarland/React-Native-CX/README.md

 ## ❓ Need Help?

-If you get stuck or want custom features, feel free to reach out:
+If you get stuck or want custom features, feel free to reach out to gareth@dotstorming.com

-**gareth@dotstorming.com**